 In another example from October 2021, Grand Prairie Healthcare Services-in partnership with Wellpath-entered a \$590 million contract to provide healthcare to Michigan's county jails.
 Grand Prairie is owned by Dr. Deann Rieger, who is the former chief medical officer for Correct Care Solutions (one of the companies that was merged into what is now Wellpath).
-According to Rieger, Grand Prairie will be the sole medical provider for the state's 10,000 county inmates, and Wellpath will provide nonclinical support such as human resources, finances, and legal services.
-Issue to provide nonclinical support such as human resources, finances, and legal services.
+According to Rieger, Grand Prairie will be the sole medical provider for the state's 10,000 county patients, and Wellpath will provide nonclinical support such as human resources, finances, and legal services.
+Is

 A public information officer for the Michigan Department of Corrections stated that the Grand Prairie contract scored highest in a review of proposals, based on experience in crisis intervention, providing weekend and night shift care for prisoners, and its medication practices that could lower pharmacy spending.
-According to a Wellpath executive, the agreement would save the state up to 20% compared to the previous correctional care provider, Corizon.
+According to a Wellpath executive, the agreement would save the state up to 20% compared to the previous correctional care provider, Corizon.136

 Other recent contracts with Wellpath have come from facilities ending previous contracts.
 For example, in February 2022, Alachua County, Florida, began a \$20 million contract with Wellpath to provide services in the county jail through 2025, replacing Corizon health.
-In April 2022, 1,400 inmates in Delaware County, Pennsylvania were transferred from GEO Group to county responsibility, with Wellpath providing health services for the county.
-In July 2022, Sherburne County, Minnesota, approved an agreement with Wellpath to take effect in September, replacing Minnesota-based MEnD Correctional Care.
+137 In April 2022, 1,400 patients in Delaware County, Pennsylvania were transferred from GEO Group to county responsibility, with Wellpath providing health services for the county.
+138 In July 2022, Sherburne County, Minnesota, approved an agreement with Wellpath to take effect in September, replacing Minnesota-based MEnD Correctional Care.
+139